-Changes in CCL's stock price may affect the Company's access to, or cost of, financing from capital markets and may affect stock-based compensation arrangements.
-CCL's stock price has appreciated significantly over the last five years and is influenced by the financial results of the Company, changes in the overall stock market, demand for equity securities, relative peer group performance, market expectation of future financial performance and competitive dynamics among many other things.
-There is no assurance that CCL's share price will not be volatile in the future.
+Changes in the Company's stock price may affect access to, or cost of, financing from capital markets and may affect stock-based compensation arrangements.
+The Company's stock price has appreciated significantly over the last five years and is influenced by the financial results of the Company, changes in the overall stock market, demand for equity securities, relative peer group performance, market expectation of future financial performance and competitive dynamics among many other things.
+There is no assurance that the Company's share price will not be volatile in the future.